 Nancy Van Buren, MD, Co-Medical Director

-Hennepin Healthcare’s Transfusion Service at operates 24 hours a day, 7 days a week, providing lifesaving and support transfusions of blood and blood components.
+Hennepin Healthcare’s Transfusion Service operates 24 hours a day, 7 days a week, providing lifesaving and support transfusions of blood and blood components.

 The Transfusion Service performs routine and stat compatibility testing including blood typing, antibody screens, antibody identification, and crossmatching.
 The department supports the wide transfusion needs of the hospital from the level one trauma service and the burn center to the neonatal intensive care unit and the cancer center.

-Greater than 10,000 blood components including packed red blood cells, fresh frozen plasma, platelet apheresis, and cryoprecipitate are transfused per year.
+The transfusion service annually supports ~10,000 blood components including packed red blood cells, fresh frozen plasma, platelet apheresis, and cryoprecipitate.
 In addition, the Transfusion Service provides blood derivative products including Rh Immune Globulin and coagulation factor concentrates.
 They are also involved in the storage and distribution of human-derived tissue, skin and bone products.